 What does the human in the driver's seat have to do?
-SAE LEVEL O TM SAE LEVEL 1 TM SAE LEVEL 2 TM SAE LEVEL 3 TM SAE LEVEL 4 TM SAE LEVEL 5 TM are engaged - ev henever these driver en if your feet are o you are not steering ff the pedals and You are not driving when these automated driving features are engaged - even if you are seated in "the driver's seat" You must constantly supervise these support features; you must steer, brake or accelerate as needed to maintain safety When the feature requests, you must drive These automated driving features will not require you to take over driving Copyright © 2021 SAE International.
+SAE LEVEL O TM SAE LEVEL 1 TM SAE LEVEL 2 TM SAE LEVEL 3 TM SAE LEVEL 4 TM SAE LEVEL 5 TM You are driving whenever these driver support features are engaged - even if your feet are off the pedals and you are not steering You are not driving when these automated driving features are engaged - even if you are seated in "the driver's seat" You must constantly supervise these support features; you must steer, brake or accelerate as needed to maintain safety When the feature requests, you must drive These automated driving features will not require you to take over driving Copyright © 2021 SAE International.